Remi-Gau/remi-gau.github.io/_posts/2022/2022-09-25-datalad-crash-course.md

 <hr>
 <br>

 ## Oops!
-I accidentaly deleted some files.
+I accidentally deleted some files.
 How can I bring them back?

 If you deleted some files but have not yet saved those changes, there is an easy way to bring them back.